mLamneck/SDDS_ESP_Extension/README.md

 * For non-struct variables, you can change the value by clicking in the right column with the current value.
 This will open up the soft keyboard or select dialog if it's an enum.

 #### Navigate through the tree on Desktops
 With a keyboard available, you can navigate through the tree using the arrow keys.
 Use the up and down arrows to select the current row indicated by the blue line below the name.
 Use the right key to navigate into substructures or start entering a value.
 Pressing the left key in the right column stops the editing process.
-Pressing the left key in the right column navigates back to the parent struct.
+Pressing the left key in the left column navigates back to the parent struct.
 While editing a value, pressing Enter accepts the value, and pressing Escape cancels the editing process.

 ### Connect to the Access Point
 After flashing the code, the ESP will open an Access Point with the following credentials: